 Almost 69% of Illinois adults have received at least one vaccine dose and 52% are fully vaccinated

 *All data are provisional and will change.
 In order to rapidly report COVID-19 information to the public, data are being reported in-time.
 Information is constantly being entered into an electronic system and the number of cases and deaths can change as additional information is gathered.
+Information for a death previously reported has changed, therefore, today’s numbers have been adjusted.
 For health questions about COVID-19, call the hotline at 1-800-889-3931 or email firstname.lastname@example.org.